-This graded unit is designed to provide evidence that the candidate has achieved the following principal aims of the SQA Advanced Diploma in Hospitality Management:
+This graded unit is designed to provide evidence that the candidate has achieved the following principal aims of the SQA Advanced Diploma in Hospitality Management.

-- Develop study and research skills - Be prepared for employment within the hospitality industry in a team-leading/supervisory level post - Gain leadership skills and a customer-focused attitude through an understanding of the role of a team leader/supervisor - Gain an understanding of the structure and organisation of the industry and the influence of the industry on the economy - Develop knowledge and skills in the main operational areas, such as, food and beverage service styles and techniques, food hygiene and control systems - Apply and integrate knowledge and skills across hospitality operational areas - Be prepared for progression to further studies in hospitality or related disciplines
+- Developing planning and analysis skills. - Developing problem solving skills. - Developing study and research skills. - Developing critical and evaluative thinking. - Apply and integrate knowledge and skills across hospitality management areas. - Be prepared for employment within the hospitality industry in a team leading/supervisory level post. - Gain leadership skills and a customer focused attitude through an understanding of the role of a team leader/supervisor. - Be prepared for progression to further studies in hospitality or related disciplines.